-It can be difficult to know what to say to someone who has gone through the life-changing experience of losing a child.
+It can be difficult to know what to say to someone who has gone through the life-changing experience of losing a baby.
 Sometimes, the words that are meant to be comforting are actually hurtful.
 Here are five things not to say when talking to someone who has experienced a pregnancy loss:

 “At least you know you can get pregnant”